serokell/qtah/README.md

 build outputs (`clean.sh`) before running the build script again.

-Packages that use Qtah should only depend on a `qtah-qtX` package (or just `qtah` if building locally).
+Packages that use Qtah should only depend on a `qtah-qtX` package (or just `qtah` if building against Qtah git; see "Release versions" below).
 Executables that use Qtah need to be linked dynamically, so put `ghc-options: -dynamic` in your Cabal file.
 This includes unit tests.

 There is a demo program in `/qtah-examples` that can be built and run after installing Qtah: